peq10/FRI/README.md

 (https://doi.org/10.25560/49792) and publication (https://doi.org/10.1088/1741-2560/10/4/046017)
 and draws heavily from his MATLAB code (available at http://www.schultzlab.org/software/index.html)

-This has been Python-ised and developed to incorporate integrating detectors.
+This has been Python-ised and developed to incorporate integrating detectors like cameras.

+Still to do:
+- Add some real/surrogate data for example usage

 Yet to be implemented:
 - Improvements detailed in https://doi.org/10.25560/65702 including